smol-rs/smol/README.md

 ## Examples

-Go into the [examples] directory and see what's there:
+You need to be in the  [examples] directory to run them:

 ```terminal
 $ cd examples